 Glover, meanwhile, was starting her first year at the Carlson School, and says at first she was “zero percent” pursuing entrepreneurship.
 But she had also just had a baby, and motherhood helped her realize what she wanted to spend her time doing.

 “I had a baby, and it was like — okay, work is important to me, so if I’m going to be spending time away from my child, then it better be making the world a better place,” Glover says.
 When she heard that Hussein was looking for a business partner, she felt like she had found a fit.

 Glover’s MBA experience evolved with her changing goals.
 If she weren’t doing Asiya, she says, she wouldn’t be getting nearly as much out of it.
 “In December, when I jumped on board more fully, I quickly changed around my whole course-load for the spring,” she says.
 “I have a marketing background, and I couldn’t have told you what an income statement was.
-But this summer we competed in a startup competition called the Minnesota Cup, and we had to submit a pretty thorough business plan, including financials.
+But this summer we competed in a startup competition called the Minnesota Cup, and we had to submit a pretty thorough business plan, including financials, and some other aspects of business enumerated here.
 So my finance courses applied right away, and this semester I took negotiation strategies and the psychology of marketing and business — and those came into play right away, too.”